GWC Helpdesk

 As a result, emergency WASH services and assistance do not meet the critical needs of the people who depend on them.
 This second volume of the Water Under Fire report series is dedicated to the WASH sector’s capacity to deliver a predictable, quality humanitarian WASH response, and provides a change agenda and road map towards strengthening this capacity.

-GHC & GWC Cholera Joint Operation Framework
+GHC & GWC Cholera Joint Operational Framework

 Humanitarian actors often play a significant role in supporting national public health capacity to assess, plan, coordinate and implement preparedness and response measures.
 There is wide support in strengthening the intersectoral response to disease outbreaks to more efficiently and effectively respond to, contain, and potentially prevent disease outbreaks in humanitarian crises.
 The Global Health Cluster and the Global Water, Sanitation and Hygiene (WASH) Cluster have the shared objective of ensuring coherence in achieving common objectives, avoiding duplication of efforts, and ensuring areas of greatest need are prioritised.